 Motherhood can be overwhelming, lonely and full of uncertainty, so what's better than finding yourself among other mums being led by a specialised trainer?
 Meli Comaschi-Cordoba explains why you should seek out a local mums and bubs exercise group.

 Life as a mum is hectic and isolation can be challenging.
 These two mixed together can put an unusual spin on daily life, so how can a busy mum motivate herself in isolation?
 Emma Bunting shares her top tips.

-Regardless of how your baby is born, your body will suffer a variety of torn, strained, bruised and damaged muscle and connective tissue.
-And that’s if everything went well!
-For many, childbirth will result in physical trauma, the effects of which can be life-altering.
+For many women, childbirth will result in physical trauma, the effects of which can be life-altering.
 Body-based trauma counsellor Thea Baker wonders why, after working so hard to conceive, carry and birth our children, do we feel the need to compress our recovery into the shortest amount of time imaginable?

 Staying at home day after day can be tough – but keeping active doesn't have to be a chore.
 With a little creativity and planning, it can actually be a lot of fun!
 Rachel Leman shares her top 5 tips to help keep the whole family active at home.

 Every mum and every baby are different, so it’s no surprise that we all form attachments at different times and in different ways with our babies.
 Some mums might bond with their baby the first time they see them, like love at first sight.
 Some mums might not feel an instant connection.
 Louise Hurley explains why this is perfectly OK as well as when and how to reach out for help if it’s needed.